lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 * User can create at least one compute session
 * User can allocated at least 1 core of CPU and 512 MB of memory
-* Image that supports FileBrowser has been installed
+* Image that supports FileBrowser must be installed

 You can access FileBrowser in two ways.